Itamichan/CG_photography/README.md

 * `#898989` - grey
 * `#6a6a6a` - dark grey

 The stand out color for this web page is dark pink which according to [Color Psychology](https://www.colorpsychology.org/pink/) is associated with romance, love, femininity and tenderness.
+Concepts that seem relevant for a couple photography web page.

-Considering that this color is very strong and easily attract attention I decided to not use any other bright colors.
+Considering that this color is very strong and easily attract attention I decided to not use any other bright color.
 Therefore, the other used colors are the classic white and black.

-The grey colors were used for "close" button in the form.
+The grey colors were used only for the "close" button in the Contact Form.

 #### Font

-Used Font Family for this project is **Montserrat** with the font weight:
+The used Font for this project is **Montserrat** with the font weight:
 * 400 - for most of the text.
 * 500 - for logo, button and headers on the hero images.
 * 600 - for heavy headers.